zahid-isu/fai/README.md

 ## Output

-- A structured file (JSON, TXT, or CSV) containing the extracted information.
+- A structured file (JSON, txt, or CSV) containing the extracted information.
 - Optional: a folder with cropped face images from the IDs.

 ---